 Connecticut doesn't collect sales tax on purchases of most non-prescription drugs, prescription drugs and groceries.
 In most states, necessities such as groceries, clothes, and drugs are exempted from the sales tax or charged at a lower sales tax rate.

 Some items may not be eligible for these reduced sales tax rates, such as expensive clothing, unhealthy food or drinks like soda, and certain non-essential pharmaceuticals.
+Connecticut does not treat candy or soda as groceries, which means they are not subject to reduced grocery sales tax rates.
 Other items including gasoline, alcohol, and cigarettes are subject to various Connecticut excise taxes in addition to the sales tax.